Swasth-Apps/swasth.co/src/pages/blog/10-common-cognitive-distortions.md

 ![change your thinking](/img/think-differently.jpg "CBT Techniques")

 There are many tools and techniques in Cognitive Behavioral Therapy (CBT) that are intended to address these distortions.
-Learn about various [tools and techniques used in CBT](https://www.swasth.co/blog/tools-and-techniques-used-in-cbt/) that can help you in tackling these distortions and leave a peaceful life.
+Learn about various CBT techniques using the [CBT Companion](https://www.swasth.co/cbt-companion) App that can help you in tackling these distortions and leave a peaceful life.

 <!--EndFragment-->